Nico Hoerner Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.44 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 144 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- Tigers pitchers combine to surrender 145 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- Faedo makes the start for the Tigers, his 10th of the season.
-He is 2-4 with a 5.16 ERA and 41 strikeouts in 45 1/3 innings pitched.
+- Olson makes the start for the Tigers, his 12th of the season.
+He is 2-5 with a 4.83 ERA and 61 strikeouts through 63 1/3 innings pitched.

-- The right-hander's last time out was on Tuesday against the Minnesota Twins, when he went five scoreless innings while allowing only one hit.
+- In his most recent appearance on Wednesday, the righty threw 2 2/3 innings against the Minnesota Twins, allowing four earned runs while surrendering eight hits.

-- In nine games this season, the 27-year-old has amassed an ERA of 5.16, with 8.1 strikeouts per nine innings.
-Opponents are hitting .202 against him.
+- In 14 games this season, the 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.